manu-chauhan/erav2/s20/README.md

-# 🤗 welcoooooooooommmee wwwwwwwwwwwwwelcome !! 🤗🙂
+#  welcoooooooooommmee !! 🙂

-## Come, get to experience, understand and live with Unicode code points (read as drown 🤨)
+Come, get to experience, understand and live with Unicode code points (read as drown 🤨)

+# Taming Tokenization
-# Tokenization (for Hindi [Devanagari script])
+### (for Hindi [Devanagari script])

-#### (the gnarly part of every NLP model ... with NLTK back in pre-transformer days and now with LLMs)
+#### (Tokenization... the gnarly part of every NLP model ... with NLTK back in pre-transformer days and now with LLMs)

 For example, the string Hello world! gets encoded by the GPT-2 tokenizer as the sequence [15496, 995, 0], meaning that it's a sequence of three tokens, the first of which is the 15,946th token of the vocabulary, or Hello, the second of